 Visiting Students should apply

 by selecting the transient student application type.
 Students must be in good standing at their current institution and only their current institution’s official transcript is required.
-The deadline to submit an application and all required documents is May 1 for Summer 2018 and June 30 for Fall 2018.
+The deadline to submit an application and all required documents is December 1 for spring 2019 and May 1 for summer 2019.

 Admitted Visiting Students are not required to comply with the Texas Success Initiative requirements for demonstrating college readiness, as they are not seeking a degree.
 Our automatic file evaluation process should recognize the Visiting status and not place an enrollment hold on those accounts.
 However, if a hold listed as “R40 TSI” is mistakenly placed, students should email TSI@uh.edu

 to request a status review to determine whether the hold may be lifted.

 Beginning January 2014, Texas State law (SB 62)

 mandates that all entering students under the age of 22 provide a certificate signed by a health care provider or an official immunization record verifying that a student has been vaccinated against bacterial meningitis, or has received a booster during the five years prior to registration.
 Students may also submit proof of approved conscience exemption from the Texas Department of State Health Services (see below for more information).

 Ready to return to the University of Houston?
 Here's what you need to know to get started.
 If you attended the University within the past 13 months you can pick up right where you left off and enroll in courses.
 If have not attended the University for four consecutive semesters or in the last 13 months, you will need to reapply to the University by completing the Apply Texas application and selecting the Readmit designation.
 Keep in mind that when reapplying you will need to meet the re-entry requirements of your desired major and you will need to provide updated transcripts if you have attended another institution since leaving UH.